 Military Personnel/Dependent Scholarship –Persons on active duty in the uniformed military services, honorably discharged U.S. military veterans (including Reservists and National Guard personnel), disabled veterans, and their spouses or dependents

 National Military Family Association – Application period starts December 1 each year through January – Must have valid military spouse ID.

 Purple Heart Scholarship – A competitive scholarship program that awards approximately 80 scholarships to Purple Heart Recipients and their spouses, children, and grandchildren each year.

 Boren Awards for International Study (Foreign Language Study) – The Boren Awards emphasize less commonly taught languages and long-term linguistic and cultural study, as well as research and academic internships abroad.
 Study of a foreign language appropriate to the country or region is an integral part of each Boren Scholar and Fellow’s plan.

-Pat Tillman Scholarship – Open to Veterans, Active Duty, Spouses, Survivor Spouses; pursuing undergraduate or graduate degrees; a UNCG staff member has experience mentoring Tillman Scholarship awardees, and would be happy to assist future applicants.
-Please contact the VRC for further information.
+Pat Tillman Scholarship – Open to Veterans, Active Duty, Spouses, Survivor Spouses; pursuing undergraduate or graduate degrees.

 Google – SVA Scholarship – Entering Junior or Senior year of Undergraduate study or enrolled in a graduate program for the upcoming academic year; Full time students at Accredited Four Year Institute, must also be studying Computer Science, Computer Engineering, or closely related technical field